Task Runner BenefitsTask Runner Benefits

 Docker in development, Kubernetes in production

-Many Kestra users develop their scripts locally in Docker containers and then run the same code in a production environment as Kubernetes pods.
-Thanks to the taskRunner property, setting this up is a breeze.
-Below is an example showing how you can combine pluginDefaults with the taskRunner property to use Docker in the development environment and Kubernetes in production โ€” all without changing anything in your code.
+Below is an example showing how you can combine pluginDefaults with the taskRunner property to use Docker during development and Kubernetes in production — without changing your code.

 yaml